 Although there’s no minimum furlough period, when employers make their claims they need to cover a minimum period of 7 consecutive calendar days.

 If you make your staff redundant whilst they are on furlough leave, you can continue to claim furlough grants for them during their statutory notice period, but you can’t use the grant money to pay their redundancy payments.
-No guidance has been published about whether contractual notice periods can be claimed for too Importantly, from 1 December 2020, you won’t be able to claim for any notice periods (whether statutory or contractual).
+No guidance has been published about whether contractual notice periods can be claimed for too.
+Importantly, from 1 December 2020, businesses cannot claim for any notice periods (whether statutory or contractual).
 This includes redundancy, resignation and retirement notice periods.

-From December 2020, HMRC intends to publish the names (and company numbers if relevant) of employers who have claimed under the scheme extension on or after 1 December.
-They’re also going to publish an indication of the value of the claims made.
+HMRC has begun publishing the names of businesses who claimed under the scheme extension on or after 1 December 2020.
+From February 2021, HMRC will also publish the company numbers (if applicable) of businesses who have claimed as well as an indication of the value of the claims they have made.